How to Master Your Beginner Whole Wheat Bread

 minutes

-Try this super easy recipe for homemade whole wheat bread.
-The bread comes out delicious, soft, and great for sandwiches or toast.
+Try this super easy recipe for homemade whole wheat sandwich bread.
+This bread comes out so delicious, soft, and great for sandwiches or toast.

 Ingredients